madslaz/Burp-Suite-Certified-Practitioner/DOM-Based Vulnerabilities.md

                         }, false);
 ```
 - The final payload was `<iframe src=https://0a83008804269a0380e017cb00670089.web-security-academy.net/ onload='this.contentWindow.postMessage("{\"type\":\"load-channel\",\"url\":\"javascript:print()\"}","*")'>`.
 What did I learn?
 You need to backslash quotation marks for JSON, `\"`.
 I reviewed the code, and I noted that `d.url` could be provided as the JavaScript URL from the previous lab.
 I can see the cases to assist with the JSON keys...
-- When the constructed iframe loads, the postMessage() method sends a web message to the home page with the type load-channel.
-The even listener receives the message and parses it with JSON.parse() before sending it to the switch.
+- When the constructed `iframe` loads, the `postMessage()` method sends a web message to the home page with the type `load-channel`.
+The event listener receives the message and parses it with `JSON.parse()` before sending it to the switch.
-- The switch triggers load-channel case, which assigns the url property of the message to the src attribute of the ACMEplayer.element iframe.
-However, in our case, the url property of the message was actually a JavaScript payload.
+- The switch triggers `load-channel` case, which assigns the `url` property of the message to the `src` attribute of the ACMEplayer.element `iframe`.
+However, in our case, the `url` property of the message was actually a JavaScript payload.
 - **Why does this happen?** The event handler does not contain any form of origin check and the second argument specifics that any targetOrigin is allowed for the web message.